sourav-bk/Golang/Goroutines&Channel.md

 Channel has been closed using close() function.
 No values can be sent after closing but  Receivers can still read remaining values after close .Channel close() Used to signal completion.

 #### Type of Channel

-Channels can be TWO type
+Channels can be TWO type --

 1. Unbuffered Channel  2.
 Buffered Channel

-Unbuffered : Capacity of 0.
+- ***Unbuffered*** : Capacity of 0.
 The sender blocks until a receiver is ready.
 Used for strict synchronization.

-Buffered : Has a fixed capacity.
+- ***Buffered*** : Has a fixed capacity.
 The Sender only blocks when the buffer is full. receiver blocks when it's empty. its Allows asynchronous communication.